fadi-quader-mox/pr-version-bump/README.md

 * The action will fail if:
   * There are no labels provided
   * More than one label were applied. i.e. patch, major
-* When labels change, the action will be automatically triggered.
+* When labels change, the action will automatically trigger.

 ## Options
 ### Inputs